• Loading stock data...

 “Other celebrities wouldn’t even sit down with us,” Moskowitz says.

-A more than 500-page amended complaint from the FTX investors, filed May 28, argues that celebrity and athlete endorsers cannot hide from the allegations, and decries the argument that they were merely endorsing a product but didn’t know the risks.
+An amended complaint of more than 500 pages from the FTX investors, filed May 28, argues that celebrity and athlete endorsers cannot hide from the allegations, and decries the argument that they were merely endorsing a product but didn’t know the risks.

 “Many were explicitly warned about the legal risks but continued soliciting sales to the public for their own financial benefit,” the amended complaint says.